rpanachi/rpanachi.github.io/_posts/2024-07-26-howto-integrate-unsupported-tuya-devices-homeassistant.md

 ![Unsupported device](/assets/images/dvCNJX3A.png)

-Beside that, when I check the device logs on [Tuya Cloud platform](https://platform.tuya.com/cloud/), it have all the data that I need:
+Despite that, when I check the device logs on [Tuya Cloud platform](https://platform.tuya.com/cloud/), it have all the data that I need:

 ![Device data](/assets/images/264756016-74b4f6d1-8dc0-4bf9-b6e6-2cc23c78342a.png)